 - Subcontracted R&D expenditure – if your company or organisation is claiming relief under the SME Scheme, then you may be able to claim back 65 per cent of what you spend on certain R&D activities carried out for you by a subcontractor.

-If you’ve spent money on something such as staff costs where the employee was only partly engaged on R&D activities, you can only claim for an appropriate proportion of the cost.
+If you’ve incurred qualifying expenditure partly for R&D, such as staff costs where the employee was only partly engaged on R&D activities, you can only claim for an appropriate proportion of the cost.

 When to Claim Research & Development Relief

 You must make any claim for R&D Relief in your Company Tax Return or amended return.
 The normal time limit for making your claim is two years after the end of the relevant Corporation Tax accounting period.